lingojourney/PublicEvergreenNotes/Java/007 Clamp.md

-In Java, a clamp function is used to ensure that a value falls within a specified range.
+.In Java, a clamp function is used to ensure that a value falls within a specified range.
 If the value is below the minimum limit, it’s set to the minimum; if it’s above the maximum limit, it’s set to the maximum.
 Otherwise, the value remains unchanged.

 Java 21 introduces the `clamp()` method in the Math class, which simplifies the process of clamping a value.
 Here’s an example of how to use the `clamp()` method in Java 21: